What curriculum do you follow?

 Harrow International School Bangkok students delivered the strongest set of results in the history of the school last summer.
 More than half of all A Levels and two thirds of all IGCSEs sat by their pupils resulted in A* or A grades.
-Click to view our latest examination results.
+Click to view our latest A Level and IGCSE examination results.

 WHAT SUBJECTS ARE TAUGHT IN YEAR 9?